zsparal/api-documentation/source/reference/v2/wallets-api/overview.rst

 The :doc:`Mollie hosted checkout </payments/hosted-checkout>` provides wallet payment methods such as Apple Pay out of the box.
 If you wish to fully integrate a wallet payment method into your checkout, you can do so using the Wallets API.

-Please refer to the :doc:`Wallets guides </wallets/applepay>` for step-by-step tutorials.
+Refer to the :doc:`Wallets guides </wallets/applepay>` for step-by-step tutorials.

 Endpoints
 ---------